SaarimKhan789/CodingNinjasCP/README.md

-# This repository consists of all the Assigments as well as Practise Problems in Coding Ninjas Competetive Programming Course
+# This repository consists of all the Assignments as well as Practise Problems in Coding Ninjas Competetive Programming Course